 On 12 November 2014, she and a colleague (who also held Registered status) submitted an application for a business licence under Article 26 of the 2012 Law to carry on a patisserie business to be known a “Sweet Heaven”, from premises in 15 Bond Street, in respect of which they had taken a three year lease.

-The application was refused by officers of the Population Office, under delegated authority from the Respondent, pursuant to the Respondent’s then policy of not granting business licences to persons who are not “Entitled” or “Entitled to Work”, unless clearly in the best interests of the community to do so.
+The application of a business licence was refused by officers of the Population Office, under delegated authority from the Respondent, pursuant to the Respondent’s then policy of not granting a business licence to persons who are not “Entitled” or “Entitled to Work”, unless clearly in the best interests of the community to do so.
 The Appellant appealed that decision to the respondent who maintained the refusal.

 On 26 August 2015, the Population Office received two applications from Mr Barnham:-